Daniel M. Kaplan , Ph.D.Professor of Physics

 Research & Major Accomplishments

 Why study particle physics?
 Click here for my personal answer.

 We know that matter is made of quarks and leptons.
 So far, 6 types of quark and 6 types of lepton have been discovered.
-I've been working on properties of the strange, charm, and beauty quarks.
+I've worked on properties of the strange, charm, and beauty quarks as well as on muons and neutrinos.
 We study them in experiments at the nearby Fermi National Accelerator Laboratory (Fermilab), located 40 miles west of IIT.
 Here are some highlights of my research:

 - To enhance the contribution of Illinois universities to the development of future accelerator technologies, with IIT's Prof. Tim Morrison I organized the Illinois Consortium for Accelerator Research (ICAR), including physicists from IIT, the University of Chicago, Northern Illinois University, Northwestern University, and the University of Illinois.
 Starting in the year 2000, we managed to obtain four years of funding for ICAR from the State of Illinois.
 With Profs.
 Morrison and Chris White, I led the consortium, which made important contributions to muon collider and stored-muon-beam neutrino-factory research and development as well as other important accelerator topics.

 - I'm leading the consortium of US collaborators on the Muon Ionization Cooling Experiment (MICE).
 The goal of MICE is to demonstrate the feasibility of "cooling" a muon beam (compressing the beam to fit better within the aperture of an accelerator).
 This is a key step on the road to a future Neutrino Factory, the best technique yet devised for studying neutrino oscillations.
 In the longer term it may lead to a Muon Collider.